Cub Scout Pack 1882

 The most important and most rewarding leadership position in the Pack is that of Den Leader.
-It cannot be overemphasized how important the Den Leader is to their boys’ Cub Scout experience.
-The best way to make sure your boy has the experience you want him to have is to become a Den Leader.
+It cannot be over-emphasized how important the Den Leader is to their child’s Cub Scout experience.
+The best way to make sure your child has the experience you want them to have is to become a Den Leader.
 The best way to insure that your Den’s schedule doesn’t conflict with all your other activities is to become the Den Leader.
-The best way to interact with the boys that will, in many cases, become your boy’s best friends into middle school and beyond is to become a Den Leader.
+The best way to interact with the boys and girls that will, in many cases, become your child’s best friends into middle school and beyond is to become a Den Leader.
 It’s also fun and rewarding for you.
 No experience is necessary – we have a committee full of coaches and mentors who can guide you.
 Please consider becoming a Den Leader.

 The Pack is run by a group of volunteer leaders called the Pack Committee.
 The Committee consists of 2 or more leaders from each Den, plus other positions like Cubmaster, Committee Chair, and Treasurer.
 In Pack 1882 we are fortunate to have a willing, energetic, and fun committee.
 We are always looking to add people to the Committee.
 Please let us know if you are interested.

 If not called upon to be a leader, you may be asked to fill a committee or activity position.
 We are an active group that, like you, has other commitments (job, family, sports, church, etc.).
 We require the assistance of our volunteers to keep our Pack going.
 You will no doubt find, as we have, that the time you spend with your child rewards you in more ways than you can ever imagine.